×

 Example:

-Branch and contact center teams practice real decisions—identifying suspicious patterns, handling a fee reversal request, or guiding a client through a loan pre-qualification.
-Different paths show how choices affect risk, CX, and compliance.
+Interactive scenarios allow branch and contact center teams to practice real decisions such as identifying suspicious patterns, handling a fee reversal request, or guiding a client through a loan pre-qualification.
+Different choices lead to varying outcomes that impact risk levels, customer experience, and compliance, helping learners understand the effects of their actions.

 Tests and Assessments